 This specification is compliant to Unisig Baseline 3 of the ETCS Onboard unless explicitly mentioned in the document.

 As the ALSTOM development for the ETCS Baseline 3 is still in progress, this document could be modified in the future.

+Note:

+- The main modification of the present version of the document and its “data dictionary” (appendix /6/) is : the radio communication interface.

+- The main modification of the “application interface” (appendix /5/) is : the DMI interface.

 Document description